iscdelft/iscdelft-website/src/pages/blog/2019-10-15-king-and-queen-of-netherlands-in-delhi.md

 tags:
   - ISC Member with Dutch king and queen in India
 ---
 Mohan has been a loyal f ISC member since many years ago.
 He was honored to be part of the five-day state visit to India  of the King and Queen of Netherlands in Delhi.
-After touching down in New Delhi, the King and Qeen Willem-Alexander and Maxima were welcome by president Ram Nath Kovind and prime minister Narendra Modi, and Mohan was part of this special moment in Dheli.
+After touching down in New Delhi, the King and Qeen Willem-Alexander and Maxima were welcome by president Ram Nath Kovind and prime minister Narendra Modi, and Mohan was part of this special moment in Delhi.

 ![](/img/queen_king_nl.jpg)